SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 The event loop has one simple job — to monitor the **Call stack** and the **Callback queue**.

-If the Call stack is empty, the Event Loop will take the **first event** from the queue and will push it to the Call Stack, which will run it.
+If the Call stack is empty, the event loop will take the **first event** from the queue and will push it to the Call stack, which will run it.

 [/slide]